Everthings/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple game of Tic-Tac-Toe
+A simple Human vs AI game of Tic-Tac-Toe

 ## Installation
 Download the contents above into a new eclipse java project